 Indiana hosts the Indianapolis 500, the world’s largest single-day sporting event.

-Snake Alley, a street in Burlington, IA has been called “The Crookedest Street In The World” by Ripley’s!
+Snake Alley, a street in Burlington, Iowa has been called “The Crookedest Street In The World” by Ripley’s!

-The world’s largest concentration of boulders resides in Rock City, Kansas.
+Kansas has the world’s largest concentration of boulders in Rock City.

 Kentucky’s Mammoth Cave is 360 miles long, the longest cave in the world.